-- 5.1 Members are asked to note the contents of this report. - 5.2 Members are advised that authorisation will be sought from the Executive to authorise the Head of Planning and Interim Head of Regulatory Services (or equivalent) in consultation with the relevant Executive Member to agree the Local Impact Report, Statement of Common Ground, the content of the draft DCO, and all further necessary representations by the District Council, together with post decision monitoring of planning conditions and enforcement of the DCO.
+- 5.1 Members are asked to note the contents of this report. - 5.2 Members are asked to authorise the Head of Planning and Interim Head of Regulatory Services (or equivalent) in consultation with the relevant Executive Member to agree the Local Impact Report, Statement of Common Ground, the content of the draft DCO, and all further necessary representations by the District Council, together with post decision monitoring of planning conditions and enforcement of the DCO.